AnnieThomas02/Starbucks-Capstone-Project/README.md

 Starbucks Capstone project is my final work of my Data Scientist nanodegree with Udacity.
 For the challenge, Udacity provided data that mirrors customer response on the Starbucks rewards mobile app

 ## Project Overview
 Starbucks, one of the world’s most popular coffee shops, frequently provides offers to its customers through its rewards app.
 An offer can advertisement for a drink or an actual offer such as a discount or BOGO (buy one get one free).
 Starbucks can most likely build the possibility that the customer opens the offer and response to an offer.
-This project is focused on the promotional offers for customers based on their responses to the previous offers .So that Starbucks can properly target who they send their offers to.
+This project is focused on the promotional offers for customers based on their responses to the previous offers .So that Starbucks can send offer types in a better way.

 ## Software Requirements
 This project uses Python 3.6 and the following necessary libraries: